-Sample section allowing select parcels to transition to "Mid-Rise" scale within the parcels through a building stepback above the "Low Rise" scale.
-This is only possible on parcels that have a "Mid-Rise" scale to transition to on the rear of the parcel.
+Sample section allowing select parcels to transition to "Mid-Rise" building scale within the parcels through a building stepback above the "Low Rise" building scale.
+This is only possible on parcels that have a "Mid-Rise" building scale to transition to on the rear of the parcel.

-H. Ramsay Main Street & TOD
+H. Ramsay Main Street & Transit-Oriented Development (TOD)